svarog-0/svarog-0/README.md

 </table>
 <h3>📜</h3>
 <p>
-4+ years working at SAP on distributed sales system CPQ.
-I'm motivated by interesting problems and clever solutions.
-I get a kick out of figuring out things.
-I come from C#/Angular/Azure background, but I'm also familiar with nodejs/express.
-Interested in working on distributed systems regardless of choice of language.
+I have over four years of experience working at SAP on cloud CPQ systems, where I have contributed to the development of this technology.
+I have also personally designed and developed a microservice for the cloud CPQ system.

+Beyond my work at SAP, I have gained additional experience working on freelance projects, such as politicki-kompas.azurewebsites.net.
+I am driven by challenging problems and innovative solutions, and I thrive on exploring new technologies.

+My skillset includes expertise in C#, Javascript/Typescript, and Angular.
+I am particularly interested in working on distributed systems, and I am open to working with any language, although I have a preference for Golang/NodeJs.

+When I'm not working, I enjoy pursuing my passions for cooking and travel.
 </p>

  <h3> 🔧Currently interested and have experiance in languages: </h3>